dutor/asan-demo/README.md

 ```

+# Tips

+## How ASan Works?

+Please refer to this paper, ["AddressSanitizer: a fast address sanity checker"](https://www.usenix.org/system/files/conference/atc12/atc12-final39.pdf)

+## How to Enbale ASan in Your Own Project

+Currently, ASan is implemented by GCC(starting from 4.8) and Clang(starting from 3.1), the newer version the better.
+To enbale it, you have to compile your whole project with the following options:

+  * `-fsanitize=address`, both on compiler **AND** linker.
+  * `-g`, compile option to enable debuginfo.
+  * `-fno-omit-frame-pointer`, compile option to make the backtrace more friendly and the stack unwinding faster.

+## Don't Use With Other third-party Allocators

+ASan doesn't work well with some other third-party allocators, such as tcmalloc or jemalloc.

 # Case Study

-There are several kinds of memory issues that AddressSanitizer could dectect.
+There are several kinds of memory issues that AddressSanitizer is able to dectect.

 ## Memory Leaks